-Yimei Xiang, Rutgers University
+Yimei Xiang, Rutgers University (Conditionally accepted with revisions by Natural Language Semantics)

 Abstract In most cases, a wH-question expects an answer that names an entity in the set denoted by the extension of the wH-complement.
-However, evidence from questions with necessity modals and questions with collective predicates shows that sometimes a wH-question must be interpreted with a higher-order reading, in which this question expects an answer naming a generalized quantifier.
+However, evidence from questions with necessity modals and questions with collective predicates argues that sometimes a wH-question must be interpreted with a higher-order reading, in which this question expects an answer naming a generalized quantifier.